confluentinc/learn-dataflow-programming-with-flink-and-kafka/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/confluentinc/learn-dataflow-programming-with-flink-and-kafka)

+## Click Stream Connector

+This job will pull data from a topic named clickstream.
+It assumes you have created the topic in your cluster and are using the Confluent datagen connector to produce clickstream data to the topic.

 ## Repo Structure

 ### install_flink.sh

 This script is used by the `.gitpod.yml` to install Flink.
 However, if you are setting up a local environment, you may want to refer to this script (or even execute it) to get your own Flink installation ready.

+### pom.xml

+The Maven configuration file for the Java project.

+### src

+This folder contains all of the source code for the project.

+### start_clickstream.sh

+A helper script for compiling and running the Flink job.

+### consumer.properties & producer.properties

+Inside the src/main/resources folder you will find two properties files named `consumer.properties` and `producer.properties`.
+These files contain configurations required to connect to the Kafka cluster.
+However, they contain placeholders for the `<BOOTSTRAP_SERVER>` `<USERNAME>` and `<PASSWORD>`.
+You will need to provide your own values if you want to run the code.